timothyshambra/Vision-2023/guiding-principle/index.md

 # Our guiding principles
-**Technology is a tool for government’s most important job of all: nurturing a community where people’s views are represented and their needs fulfilled.
-How we use technology, and what we use technology for, shows what is important to us.**

-The emergencies of 2020 strained the State’s operations, putting technology front and center in how technology supports Californians in their time of need.
+The emergencies of 2020 strained the state’s operations and highlighted the importance of technology in supporting Californians in their time of need.
+These principles are the bedrock of how we use technology.
+By applying them together, we will bring our vision to life.

-At times, public services failed, requiring emergency work.

-How we responded was an opportunity to re-discover and apply the principles critical to achieving our vision.
-These principles are the bedrock of how we serve using technology.

-They are:

  1. [Put people first](./one.html)
  2. [Continuous, timely improvement](./two.html)